-A dongle, a good laptop, a good phone plan, earplugs, and headphones that have noise cancelling capabilities.
+A dongle, a good laptop, a good phone plan, earplugs, and headphones that have noise canceling capabilities.
 You never know where you’ll end up and your focus needs to be good.
 Have all these tools so that you can work when you need to work.

-In the end it’s not about finding the right tools.
+In the end, it’s not about finding the right tools.
 It’s harder to make the decision to be a remote worker, than actually doing it– because it’s super easily done.
 It’s just the decision that makes it hard.
 Looking back, that was the hard part.

 What does a company need to have in place in order to help facilitate remote workers and remote recruiting?

 Trust.
 That’s the number one thing.
 You need to give your remote workers the tools- the same ones I mentioned before.